tsnellgrove/dark_castle3/doc/to_do.md

 	- naming conventions: cond & result name should be same except post-fix
 	- sort out ability to push button / pull levers while goblin is guarding
 	- need to implement hedgehog state machine based on creature state
+	- fix eat_biscuits_warning so that it no longer lives in just entrance and main_hall and no longer triggers when biscuits not in hand
+		- suggest making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe

 - TBD: documentation:
 	- TBD: updeate creature doc